NadaNabil07/Diverse-Company-10K-Filings-Analysis/README.md

 ### Downloading SEC Filings
 Run the `download_filings.py` file and notice the folowing :
 Replace `your_email@example.com` with your actual email address before running the script.
-This email is required by the SEC's Fair Access Rule.
+This email is required by the SEC's Fair Access Rule.[a link](https://github.com/user/repo/blob/branch/other_file.md)

 To run the script, execute it in your terminal:
 `python download_filings.py`